Our first meeting at the Admiral Rodney, looking at a truly global view of our planet

 5 mins max: Agreement of main points raised/made/summary.
 Decision whether to continue this topic the following month after we have each has time to reflect and researchat a later session, or summarise and close the topic.

-10 mins: Refreshment break: Social conversation is recommended, unless one of these topics has fired us up!
+10 mins: Refreshment break/refill glasses at the bar.
+Social conversation is recommended, unless a discussion topic has fired us up!

-50 mins max: Those who wish to, put forward thoughts about "Hot Geopolitical News" that may or may have not hit headlines in the past month, and we discuss these.
+50 mins max: We share "Good News Stories" usually for around 10 minutes (see our "Group Risk Assessment" at the top of this page, and you will understand why we do this!).
+Those who wish to, put forward thoughts about "Hot Geopolitical News" that may or may have not hit headlines in the past month, and we discuss these.
 We might agree that some developments warrant adding to our "Topics List" for more in-depth treatment at a later meeting.

 5 mins: Wrap-up, look forward to next session perhaps including a short explanation of the following month's main topic.